omarrusso23/ElastaCloud-Test/README.md

 - `Plate Expiry Date`
 - `Latitude`
 - `Longitude`
+- `Agency Id`
-- `Agency`
+- `Agency name`

 In addition, the program calculates and outputs the following statistics:

-- Total fines by make and year
-- Total fines by agency and year
+- Total of fines issues per year per make of vehicle
-- Average fine amount by agency and year
+- Average and Standard Deviation of the fine amount per year per agency